Sanjay Kaul | COO | X Ceramics Ltd.| Part 2

 What do you do to keep your Kashmiri culture alive?

 I am a strong believer that our unique culture should be preserved.
 I make it a point to talk to my kids in Kashmiri at home.
 Although we no longer reside in Kashmir, I took my kids to my ancestral home in Rainawari, Srinagar to show them our roots.
 We celebrate all the Kashmiri festivals with fervor so that they imbibe the culture in the most natural way.
-Listening to Kashmiri folk songs, stories of the rich culture of Kashmir from their grandparents, attending community functions also help them stay in touch with our culture.
+Listening to Kashmiri folk songs, stories of the rich culture of Kashmir from their grandparents, and attending community functions also help them stay in touch with our culture.

 Food plays an important part and kids love to have all the Kashmiri delicacies cooked at home.